 The program register is a 16-bit register used to set the operating modes of the ADS8684 and ADS8688.
-The settings in this register are used to select the channel sequence for AUTO_RST mode, configure the device ID in daisy-chain mode, select the SDO output format, and control the input range settings for individual channels.
+The settings in this register are used to select the channel sequence for AUTO_RST mode, configure the device ID in daisy-chain mode, select the SDO output format, and control input range settings for individual channels.
 All program settings for this register are listed in Table 9.
-During power-up or reset, the default content of the program register is all 0's and the device waits for a command to be written before being placed into any mode of operation.
+During power-up or reset, the different program registers in the device wake up with their default values and the device waits for a command to be written before being placed into any mode of operation.

-(1) Shading indicates bits and/or registers not included in the 4-channel version of the device.
+(1) Shading indicates bits or registers not included in the 4-channel version of the device.